Square-Zero-Labs/Wan2GP/RunPod-Template-README.md

 ## What This Template Provides

-This RunPod template is an extenstion of the official Runpod Pytorch 2.8.0 template.
+This template is an extenstion of the official Runpod Pytorch 2.8.0 template.
 It gives you a fully configured environment with:

 - ✅ **Wan2GP Application** - Ready to use on port 7862 (password protected)
 - ✅ **Jupyter Lab** - Development environment on port 8888